FacuBozzi/shield-challenge/README.md

 ## Environment

-Copy `.env` (already tracked) or export the variables before running the API.
+The repo ships with `.env.example`.
+Copy it to `.env` (gitignored) or export the variables manually before running the API.

 | Variable | Description | Example |
 | --- | --- | --- |